 At Melton we have devised a maths curriculum for Melton children guided by the NCTEM Prioritisation Curriculum.
 Coverage is both broad and balanced to ensure our children acquire a depth of knowledge that prepares them for future learning.
 All our children are taught through a maths mastery approach where progress is coherent and provides a variety of concrete, pictorial and abstract representations.
 This will enable children to build robust foundations on which to apply new learning.
-Every child is exposed to challenging experiences which develop a growth mindset to enable them to achieve their fullest potential.
+Every child is exposed to challenging experiences which develop a growth mindset and enable them to achieve their fullest potential.

 Coverage will meet statutory requirements but will also inspire our learners and ensure skills and competences continue to be developed, alongside knowledge and understanding.
 This is achieved by:

 - Delivering a clearly planned programme of progression across all year groups with flexibility to adapt and meet pupils’ needs.

 - Developing every child’s self-esteem and confidence through securing the principles of the Melton Way within mathematical concepts.

-- Allowing children to use a wide range of Mathematical manipulatives and strategies to solve real life mathematical problems.
+- Teaching children to use a wide range of mathematical manipulatives, models and strategies to solve real life mathematical problems.

 - Developing fun and active learning by making our stimulating outdoor spaces accessible to all.